burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation-for-scheduled-transport-and-transport-on-demand-where-relevant-network-topology-and-routes_lines-topology.md

 subcategory: Trip plan computation
 ---

-**Trip plan computation – _for scheduled transport and transport on demand where relevant - network topology and routes/lines (topology)_** the minimum information required for indicating the topology of the service network of scheduled transport or transport on demand modes, essential for trip plan computation purposes.

 >This data category assists the indication of the pattern of stops that makes up the timetables.